Marcus Johansson Game Preview: Wild vs. Rangers

 Johansson Season Stats Insights

-- In 10 games this season, Johansson has a plus-minus of 0, while averaging 17:30 on the ice per game.

-- In one of 10 games this year, Johansson has scored a goal, but has not finished a game with two or more.
+- In one of 12 games this season, Johansson has scored a goal, but has not finished a game with two or more.

-- In five of 10 games this year, Johansson has recorded a point, and in one of those games he came away with multiple points.
+- Johansson has registered a point in a game seven times this year out of 12 games played, including multiple points on one occasion.

-- Johansson has yet to record a multi-assist game this season despite registering one in five of 10 games played.
+- Johansson has yet to record a multi-assist game this season despite registering one in seven of 12 games played.

-- The implied probability is 53.5% that Johansson goes over his points over/under based on the odds.
+- The implied probability that Johansson goes over his points over/under is 51.2%, based on the odds.

-- The implied probability of Johansson going over his assist prop bet, based on the odds, is 38.5%.
+- Given his moneyline odds, Johansson has an implied probability of 35.7% of going over his assist prop bet.

 Sign up for Underdog fantasy today.